7 Common Reasons for Losing Your Best Talent

 5. Insufficient Recognition

-Even the most selfless people desire to be known and rewarded for work well done.
+Even the most selfless people desire to be known and rewarded for well-done work.
 It really is part of who we are as human beings.
-When you neglect to recognize employees, you are not only failing to motivate them but also missing out on the simplest way to bolster great performance.
+When you neglect to recognize employees, you are failing to motivate them and missing out on the simplest way to bolster great performance.
 Even if you don’t possess the money to provide raises or bonus deals, there are several low-cost ways to provide recognition.
 Compliments are free!

 6. Insufficient Trust